viinex/go-vnx-class/readme.md

 Branch `templates` should have a sub-branch `jsonnet`.
 Keys stored under `templates/jsonnet` should have a suffix of `jsonnet` and should be jsonnet files defining how viinex configuration is generated.
 The files referenced by jsonnets with `import` directive are being sought under the same location, that is under `templates/jsonnet/` prefix in etcd.
 The `templates` branch is shared accross all tenants and projects.

 Branch `config` contains two sub-levels named after Tenants and their Projects.
 (Tenant is a customer/organisation code name, while Project is a code name of the project).
 A project is considered an isolated namespace, where viinex instances and objects can potentially address each other, and users connecting to that namespace can address viinex objects.
-(This does not mean there is no access control enforced by the objects -- but access control is enforced by viinex objects, whereas Projects form the shape of infrastructure and are defined by `vnx-class`)
+(This does not mean there is no access control enforced by the objects -- but access control is enforced by viinex objects, whereas Projects form the shape of infrastructure and are defined by `vnx-class`).
+Note that while Tenants are present in etcd hierarchy, -- at the time of this writing they don't form separate namespaces for projects.
+This means that no two projects may have the same name, even if they belong to different tenants.

 Branch `status` is automatically maintained by `vnx-class` and should not be modified by any actor except vnx-class instances.

 Under the prefix of `config/TENANT/PROJECT/` there should be a sub-prefix `clusters`, containing yaml files, each defining a configuration of an explicit cluster.
-Then there may be auxiliary files named `recipe.yaml` and `mapping.yaml`, defininig how the Jsonnet templates are applied to generate the viinex configuration from the yaml cluster configurations stored in etcd (that's `recipe.yaml`), and also how the clusters should be distributed (assigned) to viinex instances (that's `mapping.yaml`).
-Also there's another subprefix `wamp/` residing under `c/T/P/` branch; that subprefix holds the information to authenticate viinex instances and users connecting to WAMP realm associated with the project.
+There also should be auxiliary files named `recipe.yaml` and `mapping.yaml`, which define how the Jsonnet templates are applied to generate the viinex configuration from the yaml cluster configurations stored in etcd (that's `recipe.yaml`), and also how the clusters should be distributed (assigned) to viinex instances (that's `mapping.yaml`).
+Also there's another subprefix `wamp/` residing under `cconfig/TENANT/PROJECT/` branch; that subprefix holds the information to authenticate viinex instances and users connecting to WAMP realm associated with the project.
 In particular, for every WAMP user there should be two keys, `config/TENANT/PROJECT/wamp/USERNAME/role`, holding the role name of that user, and `config/TENANT/PROJECT/wamp/USERNAME/cryptosign`, holding the Cryptosign public key of the user.

 In addition to that, `config/TENANT/PROJECT/` may store additional subkeys with other arbitrary names, holding any data which may be needed to generate configuration.
 These keys can be referenced as external files from within Jsonnet code.